LironEr/bundlemon/README.md

 1. Setup integration

    - If BundleMon runs in GitHub actions and you already [Installed BundleMon GitHub App](https://github.com/apps/bundlemon) you can go to step 2.
-   - If BundleMon not runs In GitHub actions you will need to [create GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+   - If BundleMon not runs In GitHub actions you will need to [create GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `repo:*` scope.

      Add the token to `BUNDLEMON_GITHUB_TOKEN` environment variable in your CI.